Living off £20 a week? Easy!

 Now that food is sorted, you might have travel costs that set you back a bit on a weekly or monthly basis but we've got some advice for you.
 It's as simple as stretching your legs and walking!
 It might take you a little longer than your usual bus or car journey but that extra money could be put to much better use - food, studying resources or maybe giving it to someone else that needs it more than you.

 When living off £20, you may think there are some things that you have to give up completely, like nights out and oh, how you're wrong!
 You might have to cut them down and just go out every couple of weeks but that way you don't see the same old (boring) faces, right?

 Get to the club early enough to avoid paying an entry fee and stay sober so that you don't get ripped off for alcoholic drinks in clubs/bars.
 Take some change for a taxi home or just use Uber.
 You don't need money for a McDonald's either because you've got some spag bol waiting for you at home!

 There are obvious ways to make a few more savings, such as buying supermarket-own brands, not going out, sticking to a vegetarian diet, but it's a great feeling getting through the week knowing you've only spent £20 AND you haven't had to cut all luxuries.

 So if you need to save a bit of extra money here and there, try it out because it isn't so bad after all!

 - Read Next

-- #NSMW: The best deals in Wolverhampton New to Wolves?
-Check out these how to videos...
-Switch & SAVE!
-Quick & easy recipes to feed your family Worried about your accommodation fees?
-How to make your loan go the extra mile Living in halls?
-THE landlords to trust in the area It's no laughing matter 5 reasons why you SHOULD recycle
+- #NSMW: The best deals in Wolverhampton Earn whilst you study...
+Staying safe on a night out in Wolverhampton Switch & SAVE!
+Making the most of your Easter break...
+How YOU can reduce your carbon footprint Quick & easy recipes to feed your family Worried about your accommodation fees?
+Living in halls?
+Making the most of LinkedIn 8 exam season tweets you can relate to 5 reasons why you SHOULD recycle